thehonesttech/stem/README.md

 This makes possible deterministic and quick tests.

 This project is heavily inspired by **Lagom** and **Aecor**.
-It must considered as an experiment.
-Do not use in production yet.
+It has WIP quality, do not use in production yet.